Sunn Classic Pictures: History

 The company also ran a television unit in tandem with its film department.
-Most of the company's 1970's productions were produced by Charles E. Sellier Jr and several were directed by the young (at the time) director James L. Conway and both would go on to long careers in the entertainment industry.
+Most of the company's 1970's productions were produced by Charles E. Sellier Jr and several were directed by a young James L. Conway and both would go on to long careers in the entertainment industry.

 In July 1980, the company and two Schick divisions were purchased by Cincinnati-based Taft Enterprises for over US$2.5 million.
 Eventually, the new owner christened Sunn Classic as Taft International Pictures.
+The group became part of the Taft Entertainment Company.
 However, after Carl Lindner Jr. purchased Taft in 1987 and restructured it into Great American Broadcasting, the studio ceased operations.
 By the 2000s, the media and property assets of the original Sunn Classics were under new management.

-Jensen and another fellow employee, Clair Farley, formed Jensen Farley Pictures; one of their early releases was 1981's Private Lessons.
+Jensen and another fellow employee, Clair Farley, formed Jensen Farley Pictures to take over the theatrical distribution assets; one of their early releases was 1981's Private Lessons.

-Currently Sunn Classic's library is owned by Paramount Global subsidiary Paramount Pictures through Melange Pictures.
-However, very few films from that library have seen a DVD or Blu-ray release; those that have are mostly the later larger-budgeted Taft productions such as Cujo, Hangar 18, and The Boogens although some of their TV shows like The Life and Times of Grizzly Adams have been released on DVD.
-Like with almost all the Melange Pictures owned films, Olive Films owns the home video rights to the catalog.
+Currently Sunn Classic's library is owned by Paramount Skydance Corporation subsidiary Paramount Pictures through Melange Pictures.
+However, very few films from that library have seen a DVD or Blu-ray release; those that have are mostly the later larger-budgeted Taft productions such as Cujo, Hangar 18, and The Boogens although some of their TV shows like The Life and Times of Grizzly Adams have been released on DVD, under the CBS DVD banner due to CBS' ownership of the television side of the library.
+The home video rights to the Sunn Classic catalog are currently licensed to Kino Lorber, having prior been licensed to Olive Films and Lionsgate.